Aim of Module

 - how we find strengths through asking questions

-- strength-based approach versus deficit-based approach
+- the Strength-based approach versus deficit-based approach

 - the what, why and how of goal setting